kevlar-kt/kevlar/docs/pages/modules/antipiracy/detection.md

 ## Collateral tools
 There are some techniques which may have non-zero false positive rates, and they are disabled by default.
-It is a form of aggressive detection, and it should be used in scenarios where you are willing to accept some risk to get (very) slightly better detection
+It is a form of aggressive detection, and it should be used in scenarios where you are willing to accept some risk to get (very) slightly better detection for the price of non-zero false positives.

-It uses known pirate package name structures and matches for those.

-# Tradeoffs
-kevlar is not an antivirus.
-It is not designed to be on that end of the spectrum.
-It is an heuristic to *quickly* catch *most* of the junk installed on the device.

-- If you want more precision, you need more time (There are advanced and stricter checks used in financial software: archive and directory scanning, extended signature checks, and everything done with professional security software, but doing that [defeats the purpose](../../overview/philosophy.md)).
-- If you want less running time, you have less precision.
+The detection works because we know how some specific software tries to obfuscate its stub, and does so using very precise methods.
+We can therefore match for the distribution of those values in all installed packages, and if one matches then it may be what we are looking for.

+!!! info "Collateral example in package name randomization"

+	The easiest example to illustrate this technique is with Lucky Patchers.
+Its installer generates a randomized stub, it inserts the payload (the actual pirate software), and installs it.
+While the stub's package name _has_ random bits, it is not completely random.
+It always starts with "ru.", followed by 8 random characters, followed by a ".", followed by another 9 random characters.

+	Using this technique will successfully detect lucky patcher's stub if installed, along with any other software whose package name happens to match the given spoecification